-Statewide Office: Governor, Cabinet, and Supreme Court Justice.
+Statewide Office: Governor, Cabinet (Attorney General, Chief Financial Officer, and Commissioner of Agriculture), and Supreme Court Justice.

-Unopposed Candidate: A candidate for nomination or election to an office, who, after the last day on which a person, including a write-in candidate, may qualify, is without opposition in the election at which the office is to be filled or who is without such opposition after such date as a result of a primary election or of withdrawal by other candidates seeking the same office.
-A candidate is not an unopposed candidate if there is a vacancy to be filled under Section 100.111(3), F.S., if there is a legal proceeding pending regarding the right to a ballot position for the office sought by the candidate, or if the candidate is seeking retention as a justice or judge.
+Unopposed Candidate: A candidate for nomination or election to an office who, after the last day on which any person, including a write-in candidate, may qualify, is without opposition in the election at which the office is to be filled or who is without such opposition after such date as a result of any primary election or of withdrawal by other candidates seeking the same office.
+A candidate is not an unopposed candidate if there is a vacancy to be filled under Section 100.111(3), Florida Statutes, if there is a legal proceeding pending regarding the right to a ballot position for the office sought by the candidate, or if the candidate is seeking retention as a justice or judge.